The Human Truth Foundation

 q=188.

-Nepal is positioned 52nd in the world when it comes to its responsibility towards the environment.
-This rank is calculated from 6 data sets.
-Nepal does better than average in annual meat consumption per person33, the rate of rational beliefs on the environment in the population34 and in how quickly it ratified the 1993 Convention on Biological Diversity.
-But, things could still be better.
-Nepal does worse than average in energy to GDP efficiency35 and in its forested percent change 1990-201536.
-And finally, it sits amongst the bottom 20 when it comes to its environmental performance37 (one of the worst in Asia).
+Nepal comes 52nd in the world regarding its responsibility towards the environment.
+This rank is derived from 6 data sets.
+Nepal does better than average for annual meat consumption per person33, the rate of rational beliefs on the environment in the population34 and in how quickly it ratified the 1993 Convention on Biological Diversity.
+But, there's bad news too.
+Nepal does worse than average for energy to GDP efficiency35 and in its forested percent change 2000-202036.
+And finally, it falls into the worst-performing 20 in terms of its environmental performance37 (amongst the lowest in Asia).

 Higher is better